 What Does “Clinical Trials” Actually Mean for a Timeline?

-| Trial Phase | What It Tests | Where the Tooth-Growing Drug Is Now |
+Trial Phase What It Tests Where TRG035 Stands

-| Phase 3 | Large-scale effectiveness & safety | 🔜 Years away |
+Phase 3 Large-scale effectiveness and safety Years away

 Why Is This Discovery Such a Big Deal, Even If It’s Years Away?

 If this drug works as hoped, it could mean that instead of replacing a missing tooth with an artificial one, we could coax your own body into growing a real one.
-That’s a paradigm shift — the dental equivalent of regrowing a limb.
+That’s a paradigm shift: the dental equivalent of regrowing a limb.

 What Should You Actually Do About Missing Teeth Right Now?